FailAcademy/learning/wdp-vancouver/_lessons/week-08/04-components-directives-forms.md

 - Create a form to capture user input using Angular's built-in directives.
 - Validate form input and display feedback to the user when invalid information is entered.
-- Bind form input to model data in an Angular component using 2-way data binding.
+- Bind form input to model data in an Angular component using two-way data binding.

 ---

 ## Keywords

-- 2-way data binding
+- Two-way data binding
 - Template variable
 - Computed Property
 - Data Contract